Richard Sharp Smith: Smith & Carrier

 Around 1905, Smith began working with Albert Heath Carrier (1878–1961), a Michigan-born engineer and inventor who moved to Asheville in 1884.
 Carrier looked after the mechanical and structural engineering aspects of their projects, freeing Smith to be creative and to pursue more clients.
 Smith's motto was, "We can do anything and we will."
 In 1910, the duo incorporated as Smith & Carrier.

 Between 1900 and 1920, Smith designed almost every significant building in downtown Asheville.
 His additions included hotels, medical buildings, office buildings, schools, and theaters.
 Some key buildings that no longer survive include the Asheville Club (remodeled into the Miles Building in 1925), the City Auditorium (encapsulated by the Asheville Civic Center, now called Harrah's Cherokee Center), the Langren Hotel, the Majestic Theater, the Pack Theater, the Plaza Theater, the Oates Building, the Paragon Building, St Genevieve's of the Pines Dormitory, Vance Public School, and the YMCA.
 He also designed courthouses for Henderson, Jackson, Madison, and Swain Counties.
-Smith was a practical choice for these institutional structures; he was the first architect in the region to utlize fire-proof reinforced concrete construction.
+Smith was a practical choice for these institutional structures; he was the first architect in the region to utilize fire-proof reinforced concrete construction.

 Smith donated his services to design a monument for former North Carolina Governor Zebulon Vance as the centerpiece to Asheville's Pack Square.
 The 66 ft tall Vance Monument was part of the Downtown Asheville Historic District but was demolished in 2021.

 With more than thirty structures designed by Smtith, the Montford Area Historic District in Asheville has the greatest concentration of Smith's buildings outside of Biltmore Village.
 However, many fine examples of Smith's work can be found in Asheville's Albemarle Park, Chestnut Hill Historic District, and Grove Park.
 When Smith died in 1924, Smith & Carrier had designed more than 700 buildings.
 After Smith's death, Carrier completed some open commissions but not much more.